Upland chorus frog

 The upland chorus frog (Pseudacris feriarum) is a species of chorus frog found in the United States.
-It was recently separated from the Western chorus frog, (Pseudacris triseriata), being identified as an individual species rather than a subspecies.
+It was recently separated from the Western chorus frog (Pseudacris triseriata), being identified as an individual species rather than a subspecies.
+They are a rarely seen species, but their calls are frequently heard soon after rains in the spring time.

 Habitat

 Within their range, this species is found in a variety of habitats that include: swampy areas of broad valleys, grassy swales, moist areas of woodlands and borders of heavily vegetated ponds.

 Description

 Upland chorus frogs are usually brown, grey-brown, or reddish-brown in color, with darker blotching.
 They grow from 0.75–1.5 inches (1.9–3.8 cm) in size.
+A white line is present on the head, above the upper lip.
+Dorsally, there are 3 longitudinal lines which may be complete or broken into spots and a triangular spot on the head usually connects with the middle stripe.